cortix/hsnclk/_posts/2022-02-23-imperative-and-declarative-programming.md

 **What is it doing :** it is trying to find a special name in the array.

-**How is it doing :** it is doing by using a traditional for-loop.
-It defines a variable in the body of the for-loop and does this by incrementing it one at a time and comparing it to the name it is looking for.
+**How is it doing :** it is doing by using a standard for-loop.
+It defines a variable in the for-loop and does this by incrementing it one at a time and comparing it to the name it is looking for.

 In summary, we show step by step *how we do* the necessary actions while finding this name(*what we do*).